Ficool

 As he stood before the grand mirror, being measured for his new wardrobe, Astra couldn't help but notice the lingering gazes.

-Several young noblewomen, seated on a nearby cushioned bench, were whispering amongst themselves, stealing glances at him.
+Several young noblewomen all rank one, were seated on a nearby cushioned bench, they whispered amongst themselves, all the while stealing glances at him.

 He smirked.